ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 local list = Leaderboards.GetLeaderboard(FASTEST_TIME_LB, LeaderboardType.GLOBAL)
 ```

 `GetLeaderboard` returns a table with a list of entries based on the leaderboard type.
-In this case we want the fastest times ever so pass `LeaderboardType.GLOBAL` as the second parameter.
+In this case you want the fastest times ever so pass `LeaderboardType.GLOBAL` as the second parameter.

 ```lua linenums="1" hl_lines="11 12"
 local counter = 1